DongzeHE/scpca-docs/docs/sce_file_contents.md

 gene_info = adata_obj.var
 ```

-All of the per-gene data columns included in `SingleCellExperiment` objects are present in the `.var` slot of the `AnnData` object.
+All of the per-gene data columns included in the `rowData` of the `SingleCellExperiment` objects are present in the `.var` slot of the `AnnData` object.
-To see a full description of the included columns, see the [section on gene metrics in `Components of a SingleCellExperiment object`](#gene-information-and-metrics).
+To see a full description of the included columns, see the [section on gene metrics in `Components of a SingleCellExperiment object`](#singlecellexperiment-gene-information-and-metrics).

 The `AnnData` object also includes the following additional gene-level metadata columns: